-ABC RESULTS AT A GLANCE

-3.5 million trees and shrubs planted to enhance and restore habitat

-993,731 acres protected

-65 international bird reserves created

-2,100+ of 4,415 bird species in the Americas

-benefited from ABC's work

-800+ organizations engaged as partners

-across the Americas
+ABC RE SULTS AT A GLANCE 3.5 million trees and shrubs planted to enhance and restore habitat 993,731 acres protected 65 international bird reserves created 2,100+ of 4,415 bird species in the Americas benefited from ABC's work 800+ organizations engaged as partners across the Americas

+MILESTONES IN ABC HISTORY

+ABC is Hatched: ABC is founded in Washington, DC, with the small but feisty hummingbird, such as the Ruby-throated (pictured), chosen as the group's symbol.
+Photo by Joshua Clark

-President George Fenwick (pictured) charts a course to help make the whole of bird conservation greater than the sum of its parts.
+President George Fenwick

+(pictured) charts a course to help make the whole of bird conservation greater than the sum of its parts.
 Today, ABC is known for its partnership-based approach to conservation and consistent delivery of bird conservation results across the Americas.
 Photo by Rita Fenwick, November 1994 provides stopover and feeding habitat for between three and five million migrating songbirds each spring, and shelters important breeding populations of Green Kingfishers and Grey Hawks.
+This type of desert riparian ecosystem is a rare remnant of what was once an extensive network of similar riparian areas throughout the American Southwest.
+Photo by Dan Lebbin, ABC